hillarug/project9/README.md

     (STEP 19) PROJECT 9: Continous Integration Pipeline For Tooling Website

+    TOOLING WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION USING JENKINS.

 Tooling Website deployment automation with Continuous Integration.
 Introduction to Jenkins

 In previous Project 8 we introduced horizontal scalability concept, which allow us to add new Web Servers to our Tooling Website and you have successfully deployed a set up with 2 Web Servers and also a Load Balancer to distribute traffic between them.
 If it is just two or three servers – it is not a big deal to configure them manually.
 Imagine that you would need to repeat the same task over and over again adding dozens or even hundreds of servers.